yujiri8/yujiri.xyz/protagonism/voting_consent.md

 NAV The "representation" argument
 TEMPLATE DEFAULT

-One of the most laughable arguments for the legitimacy of democratic government is, "you aren't being forced because you get a say in making the laws". <!--https://www.usaid.gov/what-we-do/democracy-human-rights-and-governance/supporting-free-and-fair-elections or any other result from "democracy is fair".--> In what sense do I have a say if the outcome is the same regardless of what I say?
+One of the most laughable arguments for the legitimacy of democratic government is, "you aren't being forced because you get a say in making the laws". <!--https://www.usaid.gov/what-we-do/democracy-human-rights-and-governance/supporting-free-and-fair-elections or any other result from "democracy is fair".--> In what sense do I have a say if what I say doesn't affect the outcome?

 What if I say, "I'm going to generate 300 million random numbers 1 or 2 and let you pick the 301 million and first.
 If more than half of the numbers are 2, I'll [take your money](enforcement), otherwise I'll let you keep it.
 I'm giving you a say so I'm not violating your [right to your property](/protagonism/property)"?